-To accelerate and upscale pollution action and enhance the level of ambition, strong leadership is needed, including from the private and finance sector.
+To accelerate and upscale pollution action and enhance the level of ambition, strong leadership is and will be needed, including from politicians, donors, civil society, private and finance sectors.
 Engaging with the financial sector aiming at gearing finance towards the pollution agenda is critical for the success of the plan.
 Championing pollution issues, voluntary reporting on national actions and cooperation between countries, cities and groups can help bring to the fore success stories and opportunities to share knowledge, experiences of what did and did not work in countries, key sectors, and regions.
 It can reduce asymmetries of information and capacity, leverage actors and actions where they are most needed, highlight the multiple benefits of actions and shift focus from the global to the local, or vice versa.
 Partnerships also connect businesses and other stakeholder groups in different parts of the world.
 It will take vision and commitment, and above all leadership, to raise the bar on industry standards, come up with innovative solutions and set the policies in place to unlock private finance.

 A new dynamic will be developed for the sound management of chemicals and waste beyond 2020 at the fifth session of the International Conference on Chemicals Management in October 2020.
 The Governments of Sweden and Uruguay are leading a High Ambition Alliance on chemicals and waste for the future to include all stakeholders engaged in the voluntary multisector, multistakeholder Strategic Approach to International Chemicals Management.
 The Finance Initiative's partnership with the financial sector can motivate investors' leadership in demanding clean business practices.
+UN

-UN Environment can raise awareness with the private sector internally through the Finance Initiative (through the newly established Principles for Sustainable Insurance "Life & Health" Work Stream for instance) and through partnerships with Multilateral Development Banks and networks such as the Principles for Responsible Investment and UN Global Compact.
-The Fiscal Policy Network can influence finance ministries to take the lead in pricing polluting activities and mobilizing domestic resources for financing clean infrastructure.
-The BreatheLife campaign can build an alliance of cities who commit to clean air.
+Environment Programme can raise awareness with the private sector internally through the Finance Initiative (through the newly established Principles for Sustainable Insurance "Life & Health" Work Stream for instance) and through partnerships with multilateral development banks and networks such as the Principles for Responsible Investment and UN Global Compact.
+The Fiscal Policy Network can influence finance ministries to take the lead in pricing polluting activities and mobilizing domestic resources for financing clean infrastructure and other pollution prevention, control and mitigation measures.
 Health practitioners can commit to support a cleaner planet for healthy people.